source.include

 };

-Compile Npm Packages
+Compile npm Packages

 A typical usage scenario is to compile npm packages under node_modules, because some third-party dependencies have ESNext syntax, which may cause them to fail to run on low-version browsers.
 You can solve the problem by using this config to specify the dependencies that need to be compiled.